mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations-documentation-process.md

 This guide outlines the processes and workflows for requesting, updating, managing, and maintaining documentation for Mattermost-managed integrations.
 This includes the branching strategy for the Gitbook repos, how to set up a new Gitbook for an integration, and the process for aligning documentation with releases.

-## Vision and Goals

-High quality content that’s intuitively located and accessible from web and apps marketplace.

-- Standardizing all content and bringing it in line with our quality and voice.
-- Updating content to provide usage cases for plugins.
-- Defining the developer journey to remove friction from the contribution funnel by identifying documentation gaps and potential blockers.
-  - Documentation template so contributors can submit documentation with their plugin.
-  - Guidance around creating Cloud Apps.
-  - Update and refine the plugins contribution documentation.
-- Working with the community to get feedback, suggestions, and fix any errors in documentation.
-- Define processes and workflows as well as plugin DRIs to ensure documentation is kept up to date.

 ## Processes

 Integrations comprise Mattermost-managed intergrations and community-managed integrations.